Virginia Gardner

-Virginia Elizabeth Gardner is an American actress who played Karolina Dean in the Hulu original series Marvel's Runaways (2017–2019), Vicky in David Gordon Green's horror film Halloween (2018) and Shiloh Hunter in Lionsgate's survival film Fall (2022).
+Virginia Gardner (also known as Ginny Gardner; born April 18, 1995) is an American actress who played Karolina Dean in the Hulu original series Marvel's Runaways (2017–2019), Vicky in David Gordon Green's horror film Halloween (2018) and Shiloh Hunter in Lionsgate's survival film Fall (2022).

 Life and career

 Gardner was born in Sacramento, California.
 She attended Sacramento Country Day School from kindergarten to eighth grade.
 She took part in many of her middle school's productions.
-Brian Frishman, head of the drama department, directed Gardner from sixth to eighth grade.
 In 2011, she took online schooling when she moved to Los Angeles, but then chose to take the California High School Proficiency Exam when she was allowed to, in October 2011.
-Her desire to act was due to the 2001 Sean Penn film I Am Sam; “In the movie, Dakota Fanning’s dad has autism, and I have a brother with autism and I remember watching that as a young girl and relating to her character and being affected by that,” Gardner explains.
-“That’s what made me want to get into this industry and make things that can affect people and that people can relate to.”
+Her desire to act was due to the 2001 Sean Penn film I Am Sam; "In the movie, Dakota Fanning's dad has autism, and I have a brother with autism and I remember watching that as a young girl and relating to her character and being affected by that," Gardner explains.
+"That’s what made me want to get into this industry and make things that can affect people and that people can relate to."
 She has a black belt in taekwondo, and also took up boxing and nunchucks.